Useful Tips for Mixing Kick and Bass

 - Leave the intensity knob to the left

-- Send all the signal to F1 again by pushing the filter mix faders all the way up
+- Send all the signals to F1 again by pushing the filter mix faders up.

-Let’s move to the Oscillator menu.
-You will find this menu in the middle section of Massive under the “OSC” tab.
-Within this tab, you’ll see the “oscillator phases” matrix.
-Here, you should enable “restart via gate” so that each oscillator will start at the phase position determined by the matrix each time it is re-triggered.
-Experiment with the start positions of Osc 1 & 2 until you find a set-up to your liking.
+Let's move to the Oscillator menu.
+You will find this menu in the middle section of Massive under the "OSC" tab.
+Within this tab, you'll see the "oscillator phases" matrix.
+Here, you should enable "restart via gate" so that each oscillator will start at the phase position determined by the matrix each time it is re-triggered.
+Experiment with the start positions of Osc 1 & 2 until you find a set-up you like.

-Moving forward, let’s determine the ADSR amplitude contour (attack, decay, sustain, release) of the sound.
-These settings are in the central menu of Massive as well but only appear when an envelope is selected (blue tabs).
+Let's determine the sound's ADSR amplitude contour (attack, decay, sustain, release).
+These settings are also in Massive's central menu but only appear when an envelope is selected (blue tabs).

 - Make the decay and release relatively short for both oscillators, slightly lengthen the attack, and drop the sustain (level) to 0.
 This creates that tight, edgy pluck you hear in trance bass.